Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: The final mean phonon number

-for our cooling scheme, when $\delta = \nu$ and $\Omega, \nu \ll \kappa, \Gamma$.
-As one would expect, collective cooling of an atomic gas to very low temperatures with the cavity-mediated laser cooling scheme, which we propose here, requires a not-too-small asymmetry of the trapping potential.
+when $\delta = \nu$ and $\Omega, \nu \ll \kappa, \Gamma$.
+As one would expect, collective cooling of an atomic gas to very low temperatures with the cavity-mediated laser cooling scheme which we propose here requires a not-too-small asymmetry of the trapping potential.
 Moreover the particles need to be strongly confined and the cavity decay rate $\kappa$ should be relatively small.
+Although the proposed cooling scheme might not require a cavity, which operates in the strong-coupling regime, the cavity should not be too bad either, as one would expect.